-Returning a completed End of Grant Form and the supporting documentation is one of the key conditions of your grant award and will enable your organisation to be considered for future grant awards.
+Returning a completed End of Grant Report and the supporting documentation is one of the key conditions of your grant award and will enable your organisation to be considered for future grants.
 We are hugely grateful for every report which is received fully completed and in a timely manner.

-Although we just ask for one case study, it is the personal examples of individuals who have benefited that really bring an end of grant report to life and other quotes or feedback from beneficiaries is much appreciated.
+Although we just ask for one case study, it is the personal examples of individuals who have benefited that really bring the report to life.

 Please remember to sign your form.

 High quality photographs make a huge difference to the information we are able to provide to donors, enabling them to see the impact of their giving.